Lessons from San Luis Obispo

-Research shows that if you make the active option the easy option–good sidewalks, bike lanes, less and slower traffic–activity level goes up.
-In SLO activity levels are high because the mission plaza project closed the old Highway 101, because there are wide side walks, because there are bike lanes and cyclists rights-of-way, because mew buildings require bike lockers and showers, because the bus stations are convenient, and because the bus pass system gives people who work downtown a free pass.
+Research shows that if you make the active option the easy option — good sidewalks, bike lanes, less and slower traffic — activity level goes up.
+In San Luis Obispo activity levels are high because the mission plaza project closed the old Highway 101, because there are wide sidewalks, because there are bike lanes and cyclists rights-of-way, because new buildings require bike lockers and showers, because the bus stations are convenient, and because the bus pass system gives people who work downtown a free pass.

 Make It Easy to Work for Yourself

 Nearly a quarter of San Luis Obispo workers are self employed (thus cutting down on commuting times).
 The more autonomy you have and control you have over your job, the more likely you’ll be satisfied with your work.
 So start your own business and make your own plans.

 At the same time that America’s cities were spreading out into the suburbs, Walt Disney designed Disneyland’s entrance to re-create the Main Street and town square of days gone by.
 In the same way, the people of San Luis Obispo refocused their town’s resources inward to a mission plaza to give people a place to meet socially, to provide a venue for the arts, and to serve as an icon of civic pride.

 This is an excerpt from Thrive: Finding Happiness The Blue Zones Way by Dan Buettner, copyright 2010, all rights reserved.